rungulus/Bucket/README.md

     - default: 0.3
   - frequencyPenalty: how "repetitive" the bot should be, can be 0-2. lower is more "repetitive"
     - default: 0.3
-  - severityCategory: what "level" of slurs and bad words should we filter, can be 0-3.
+  - severityCategory: what "level" of slurs and bad words should we filter.
-    - default: 2.6
+    - default: high
   <hr>

   - systemPrompt: your system prompt that the ai will use